krishaamer/green-filter-research/research/literature/design.md

 Vecchi, A., & Brennan, L. (2022).
 Two tales of internationalization Chinese internet firms’ expansion into the European market. *Journal of Business Research*, *152*, 106–127. <https://doi.org/10.1016/j.jbusres.2022.07.024>

+Verra.
+(2023).
+Verra Releases Revised Methodology for Improved Agricultural Land Management.
+In *Verra*.

 Weber, A. (2021).
 Mobile apps as a sustainable shopping guide: The effect of eco-score rankings on sustainable food choice. *Appetite*, *167*, 105616. <https://doi.org/10.1016/j.appet.2021.105616>

 Wee, S.-C., Choong, W.-W., & Low, S.-T. (2021).
 Can “Nudging” play a role to promote pro-environmental behaviour? *Environmental Challenges*, *5*, 100364. <https://doi.org/10.1016/j.envc.2021.100364>

+Weinschenk, S. (2011). *100 things every designer needs to know about people*.
+New Riders.

 Whitmarsh, L., Player, L., Jiongco, A., James, M., Williams, M., Marks, E., & Kennedy-Williams, P. (2022).
 Climate anxiety: What predicts it and how is it related to climate action? *Journal of Environmental Psychology*, *83*, 101866. <https://doi.org/10.1016/j.jenvp.2022.101866>

 Why tracing seafood from sea to plate is the next frontier in sustainability \| Stories \| WWF. (n.d.).
 In *World Wildlife Fund*. https://www.worldwildlife.org/stories/why-tracing-seafood-from-sea-to-plate-is-the-next-frontier-in-sustainability.

+Wikirate.
+(2022).
+Sharing data and creating impact: Fashion Revolution Brasil open up their data on WikiRate.
+In *Medium*.

 Wirani, Y., Nabarian, T., & Romadhon, M. S. (2022).
 Evaluation of continued use on Kahoot!
 As a gamification-based learning platform from the perspective of Indonesia students. *Procedia Computer Science*, *197*, 545–556. <https://doi.org/10.1016/j.procs.2021.12.172>